anhr/AxesHelper/README.md

 An axis object to visualize the 1, 2 or 3 axes.

-I use AxesHelper in my [three.js](https://threejs.org/) projects for displaying of the text in axes canvas.
+I use AxesHelper in my [three.js](https://threejs.org/) projects for displaying of the axes in canvas.
 [Example](https://raw.githack.com/anhr/AxesHelper/master/).

 Uses in my projects: